-The system board includes three PCI adapter card connectors.
+The system board includes three PCI adapter card connectors (only the low-profile PCI cards will fit).

 Make sure that you have followed the proper procedure in "Opening the system unit" on page 7-5.
 This ensures that you discharge the static electricity that you may have accumulated.